 In the fall of 1845, together with his wife and other Mormons, Scott traveled to Nauvoo, Illinois.
 He left for the West in 1850, but his first wife refused to accompany him.
 He and two sons located temporarily in Pottawattamie County, Iowa, where on January 12, 1851 he married his second wife, Sarah Ann Roe.
 3

 Scott arrived in the Salt Lake Valley in 1851 and the next year moved to Provo, his home until his death in 1874.
 A successful farmer and sheep importer, he was instrumental in building the Provo Woolen Mills from 1870 to 1873.
 Scott also made brooms and worked in beekeeping and silk worm culture.
-He planted the first fruit trees in Utah County.
-In 1859 he became the first director of the Deseret Agriculture Society of Utah County.
+He planted the first fruit trees in Utah County, and in 1859 he became the first director of the Deseret Agriculture Society of Utah County.
 4

 Scott was a member of the Nauvoo Legion and took part in the Echo Canyon campaign and other military affairs in Utah Territory.
-In 1861 he was called to serve as bishop of the Provo Second Ward, a position he held until he died.
+In 1861 he became Bishop of the Provo Second Ward, a position he held until he died.
 5

 When the Honorable Ebenezer Hanks resigned as Provo mayor at a council meeting on July 6, 1861, a motion was unanimously approved that Andrew Hunter Scott be mayor of the city.
 When elections were held in February 1863, he chose not to run for re-election.
 6